muratk3n/thirdwave/en/tweets/2019/week44.md

 ---

-Epstein thing was an gone rogue, they thought he could be used for a certain thing but it was realized pretty quickly the effer ingratiated himself in too many places, right/left, up/down.. so he was taken out of the picture.
+Epstein thing was an op gone rogue, they thought he could be used for a certain thing but it was realized pretty quickly the effer ingratiated himself in too many places, right/left, up/down.. so he was taken out of the picture.

 *2019-10-30 17:16:48*